cbsghost/N3dScan/doc/README.md

-Well, there're just some school report.
+Well, there're just some school reports.
 It is useful if you want to rebuild the whole hardware.